chrismdp/chrismdp.github.com/_posts/2013-01-10-dependency-injection-not-ioc.markdown

 For example, consider this short class:

+{% highlight ruby %}

+    class Waffle
+      def time_since_cooked
+        Time.now - cooked_at
+      end
+    end

+{% endhighlight %}

 Even though we can refer to a Time.now class in Ruby from within an object, and stub it externally for testing, the object above still has an explicit dependency on the `Time` class: specifically on the `now` factory method which creates the `Time` object.
-When we bury these references in our code, it becomes hard to see what our collaborators are.
+It's important to remember *this is a global dependency.* When we bury these references in our code, it becomes hard to see what our collaborators are.
 It could then be beneficial to inject them into the class via the constructor, rather than referring to them directly.

 Additionally, *to stub global methods like `Time` means to reach down in to the guts of all our objects and tweak their behaviour, all at once.* Fixing the date and time of an object across a system might be reasonably well understood, but it's a poor example: with more complex behaviour there may well be unintended side effects to stubbing objects right across the system.